ArrMata/fs-journal/journal/03/questions.md

 06. What is a computed Property?

-  > A computed Property allows us to set the names of property names with expressions
+  > A computed Property is a similar to a typical getting within a class, expect we computed on it beforehand, meaning that we can format/adjust the property as needed before we return it.

 07. What is the purpose of the `MVC` pattern?